shreeharshas/DuplicateFilesRemover/README.md

 ## Warning:

 This is a beta version and is to be used at your own risk. <br />
+Relatively bigger files such as videos may take longer time to be processed. <br />
 The files are not moved to the recycle bin so make sure you double-check the files before deleting. <br />

 ## Terms and Conditions: